yxf22/SprayCooling-WindFarm-Nature-2025/README.md

 ## 🚀 **Overview for Reviewers**

 We provide the **actual case file and data** used to generate the key results in our manuscript.
 This allows you to:
-1.  **Immediately inspect the pre-computed results** by opening the case and data files in ANSYS Fluent.
+1.  **Immediately inspect the pre-computed results** by opening the case and data files.
 2.  **Verify all simulation settings**, boundary conditions, and UDF implementations.
 3.  **Re-run the simulation** on a capable machine to fully reproduce the results.